MagNilsInSchool/pastries/readme.md

 Allergens can be included as an optional array of values.

-Only these values are accepted: nuts, gluten, dairy, soy, eggs.
+Only these values are accepted: "nuts", "gluten", "dairy", "soy", "eggs".

 ex: